2008 Financial Crisis

 Why did stodgy pension funds buy such risky assets?
 They thought an insurance product called credit default swaps protected them.
 A traditional insurance company known as the American International Group sold these swaps.
 When the derivatives lost value, AIG didn't have enough cash flow to honor all the swaps.

 The first signs of the financial crisis appeared in 2007.
 Banks panicked when they realized they would have to absorb the losses.
 They stopped lending to each other.
 They didn't want other banks giving them worthless mortgages as collateral.
 No one wanted to get stuck holding the bag.
-As a result, interbank borrowing costs, known as Libor, rose.
+As a result, interbank borrowing costs, called Libor, rose.
 This mistrust within the banking community was the primary cause of the 2008 financial crisis.

 The 2008 financial crisis timeline began in March 2008.
 Investors sold off their shares of investment bank Bear Stearns because it had too many of the toxic assets.
 Bear approached JP Morgan Chase to bail it out.
 The Fed had to sweeten the deal with a $30 billion guarantee.
 By 2012, the Fed had received full payment for its loan.

 On September 17, 2008, the crisis created a run on money market funds.
 Companies park excess cash there to earn interest on it overnight.
 Banks then use those funds to make short-term loans.
 During the run, companies moved a record $144.5 billion out of their money market accounts into even safer Treasury bonds.
 If these accounts had gone bankrupt, business activities and the economy would have ground to a halt.